patrick-llgc/Learning-Deep-Learning/paper_notes/efficientnet.md

 On the other hand, the mobilenets papers ([v1](mobilenets_v1.md), [v2](mobilenets_v2.md) and [v3](mobilenets_v3.md)) goes the other way round.
 They start with an efficient network and scales it down further.
 The channel and resolution scaling factors are usually smaller than 1.
 Note that **MobileNetv3-Large optimizes based on MnasNet**.
 Therefore EfficientNet-B* is really all about how to scale up MobileNet, and tells us that a beefed-up MobileNet is better than ResNet.
 In the original [MobileNetsv1](mobilenets_v1.md)

+This paper inspired follow-up work [EfficientDet](efficientdet.md), also by Quoc Le's team.

 #### Key ideas
 - The balance of width/depth/resolution can be achieved by simply scaling each of them with constant ratio.
 	- Deeper network captures richer and more complex features